metomi/rose/sphinx/tutorial/cylc/furthertopics/retries.rst

 Retries
 =======

-Retries allow use to automatically re-submit tasks which have failed due to failure in submission or execution.
+Retries allow us to automatically re-submit tasks which have failed due to failure in submission or execution.